nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 However, with gitGud, there is no need to get tilted (frustrated) by this anymore as gitGud provides you with a convenient platform to manage essential gaming information of your fellow gamer friends.

-For example, to get you excited, gitGud supports many time-saving features such as finding friends available to play with just a single command.
+For example, to get you excited, gitGud supports many time-saving features such as finding friends who are available to play with just a single command.

 --------------------------------------------------------------------------------------------------------------------